axch/adaptive-plot/README.md

 geometry more closely without recomputing the points already plotted, or at a different region without forgetting the points already plotted.
-If either boundary is left off, set it to include all avilable already plotted points (and at least the x coordinates -1 and +1).
+If either boundary is left off, set it to include all available already plotted points (and at least the x coordinates -1 and +1).
 If this plot is being followed in a live Scheme window, its boundaries become the new bounds.